vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

       TypeDefinition = TypeDefinition.Number.With(selectableValues: [ 2, 3, 5, 10, 20, 50, 100]) },
 {% endhighlight %}

 And here's what it looks like in Peakboard Designer.
-You can see that the user gets a drop-down list, in order to choose the value they want:
+You can see that the user gets a drop-down list, in order to choose the value that they want:
 ![Peakboard parameter selectable values dropdown](/assets/2025-12-05/peakboard-selectable-values-dropdown.png)

 ## Add a masked parameter

-For passwords, connection strings and any other potentially sensitive data, we want to mask the text that the user types in.
+For passwords, connection strings, and any other potentially sensitive data, we want to mask the text that the user types in.
 To do this, we set the `TypeDefinition` attribute `masked` to `true`:

 {% highlight csharp %}
 new CustomListPropertyDefinition { Name = "MySecretCode", Value = "18899", TypeDefinition = TypeDefinition.String.With(masked: true) },